etiandre/etiandre.github.io/content/posts/kdenlive-audiowaveform/libav.md

 int src_nb_channels = 0, dst_nb_channels = 0;
 int dst_linesize = 0;

-// Let's say the  stream we're interested in the first one. const int STREAM_IDX = 0;
+// Let's say the  stream we're interested in is the first one. const int STREAM_IDX = 0;
 ```